MohamedSabith97/Functional-Doc_HRM/New_Format.md

 - ### **ARCO Approval:**

+    - Newly initiated Request is received from case and task management.

-    - New Request initiated  by user or customer to get ARCO approval for Employee vacation.
+    - Waiting for get ARCO approval for the Leave Request.

-    - And system validate the employee working and residence status in this stage for the request and moved request into next stage.
+    - ARCO approval is validate the residence status of employee in this stage. once ARCO Approved then it will move to Customer Approval.

       - *In The action field is following to,*

          **1-[Complete](#customer-approval)** - User complete this request and refer to [Customer Approval](#customer-approval) Stage.
-After employee status verified.

         **2-[Reject](#rejected-request)** - User reject the request to [Rejected Request](#rejected-request) stage.